Belzer softball captains post nifty numbers

 Infielder Victoria Rodarte led the team with a .654 batting average with a homer and seven RBIs.
 Pitts, a catcher, had a .429 batting average and five homers and 11 RBIs.

-Knowel said records were not kept previously, so he doesn’t know if any of the statistics are records.
+Krowel said records were not kept previously, so he doesn’t know if any of the statistics are records.

-“I told the girls that records are meant to be motivators that are broken, but they should be proud of how they played the game,” Knowel said.
+“I told the girls that records are meant to be motivators that are broken, but they should be proud of how they played the game,” Krowel said.
 “The girls have played together, or against one another, since T-ball and will do so in high school.”

 Abbigail and Rodarte plan to play softball for Lawrence Central High School, while Pitts plans to play for Cathedral.

-Knowel said the three co-captains played with injuries all season.
+Krowel said the three co-captains played with injuries all season.

 “They really showed a lot of leadership to the other girls,” he said.